1337raspberry/homebrew-tap/README.md

 # homebrew-tap

-Homebrew tap for [ramus](https://github.com/1337raspberry/ramus) —  A highly opinionated, genre-first music player for Plex on macOS.
+Homebrew tap for [ramus](https://github.com/1337raspberry/ramus) —  A highly opinionated, genre-first music player for <a href="https://www.plex.tv">Plex</a> on macOS.

 ## Install